publiccodenet/about/index.md

 We do this through ecosystem level [codebase stewardship](activities/index.md) of both software and civic code, enabling collaboration and reuse at scale.

-The documentation of our work here on [About](activities/documentation/index.md) is core to our ability to deliver on our mission together with the community effectively.
+## Information and processes

+The [About site](activities/documentation/index.md) is home to all of our staff information, decision-making rules and processes.
+It is our staff manual that can be developed collaboratively with the community and reused by everyone.

 Read more about: